sakib4535/API_Threat_Detection/README.md

 Transfer Learning: Adapt the model to detect novel attack patterns.
 Explainability Enhancements: Integrate feature attribution techniques to aid interpretability.
 Hybrid Approaches: Combine this framework with anomaly detection models for improved generalization.

-Contributors
+## Contributors
-Your Name: Principal Investigator
-Team Members: (Add names and roles)
+Team Members: Hasnain Imtiaz & Shakhauat Hossain Sumon

-Acknowledgments
+## Acknowledgments
 This project leverages the UNSW-NB15 dataset for APT detection.
 Special thanks to the dataset creators and the broader research community for their invaluable contributions to cybersecurity.

-License
+## License
 This project is licensed under the MIT License.
 See LICENSE for more details.